Efficient Group Lasso Regularized Rank Regression with Simulation-Based Tuning: Simulation-Based Tuning with Theoretical Guarantee

-To establish finite-sample guarantees for our estimator, we impose the following technical conditions on the design matrix and error distribution. \begin{assumption} We impose the following assumptions to ensure the error bound guarantee. \begin{enumerate}[label=(A-\arabic*)] \item \textbf{Design Matrix Condition.} The covariates are empirically centered, i.e., $\sum_{i=1}^n X_i=0$, and uniformly bounded by a constant $b_1 > 0$, i.e., $|X_{ij}| \leq b_1$ for all $i, j$.
+To establish finite-sample guarantees for the proposed estimator, we impose the following technical conditions on the design matrix and error distribution. \begin{assumption} We assume the following conditions. \begin{enumerate}[label=(A\arabic*)] \item \textbf{Design Matrix Condition.} The covariates are empirically centered, i.e., $\sum_{i=1}^n X_i=\mathbf 0$, and uniformly bounded by a constant $b_1 > 0$, i.e., $|X_{ij}| \leq b_1$ for all $i, j$.
 Furthermore, the design matrix satisfies the restricted eigenvalue (RE) condition